mandyslu/mandyslu.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher and machine learning engineer at Google Research working to build the next generation of sustainable solutions for agriculture.
-I am motivated by the potential of technology to solve the world's most pressing challenges to create a positive impact for everyone, particularly in the areas sof health, education and sustainability.
+I am motivated by the potential of technology to solve the world's most pressing challenges to create a positive impact for everyone, particularly in the areas of health, education and sustainability.

 Previously, I have worked at Google Scholar using AI to make quality research more accessible to everyone, and at Google Medical Brain in collaboration with clinicians to collect, label, and curate training data for a diverse range of AI projects in medicine.